eric134422/blyat-ai/README.md

 # Blyat-CLI

-A rude, chaotic, half-Russian AI chatbot for your terminal.
+A rude drunk russian AI chatbot for your terminal.
 Because sometimes you need an AI that tells it like it is, blyat.

 ## What is this?